nuxeo-sandbox/nuxeo-s3-utils/README.md

 * Add it to the "Operations Registry" in Studio

 You can find an example here: https://doc.nuxeo.com/nxdoc/how-to-use-pdf-conversion-operations-with-studio/.

+Or you can use [Nuxeo CLI](https://doc.nuxeo.com/nxdoc/nuxeo-cli/) for this purpose, it can create the registry entries for you.

 #### How to Tune the REST Filtering
 The opérations that are filtered for REST calls and restricted to administrators are listed in the `s3-utils-operations.xml` file.
 We are using the recommended mechanism for the filtering, as described [here](https://doc.nuxeo.com/nxdoc/filtering-exposed-operations/), and the `s3-utils-operations.xml` contains the following: